Sailing Competes at Five Weekend Regattas

 CAMBRIDGE, Mass. – In five weekend regattas, the Harvard sailing teams garnered four top-10 finishes including a second-place showing at the 64th Nevins Trophy and third place at the BU Invitational.
 The Crimson took eighth-place finish at the 18th Mrs. Hurst Bowl and tenth at the Hatch Brown Trophy.
 Harvard also competed in the Boston Harbor Invitational.

-In his collegiate debut, freshman Juan Perdomo anchored the No. 10 Crimson coeds performance at the 20-team 64th Nevins Trophy at Kings Point.
+In his collegiate debut, Juan Carolos Perdomo anchored the No. 10 Crimson coeds performance at the 20-team 64th Nevins Trophy at Kings Point.
 The freshman won the C division with 28 points, 23 points ahead of second place finisher, Kieran Chung from No. 2 Stanford.
 Perdomo sailed to top-five finishes in all 10 races including first place in the seventh race to pace Harvard to second place overall.
 In the B division, sophomore skipper Brian Drumm and junior crew Jacob Bradt sailed to third place while junior Gram Slattery and freshman Julia Lord finished 12th in the A division boat.